enpaul/tox-poetry-installer/README.md

 Now let's look at the `testenv` environment.
 Let's make the same changes to the `testenv` environment that we made to `testenv:check` above; remove the PyTest version and add `require_locked_deps = true`.
-Then imagine that we want to add a new (made up) tool the test environment called `crash_override` to the environment: we can add `crash-override` as a dependency of the test environment, but this will cause an error:
+Then imagine that we want to add the [Requests](https://requests.readthedocs.io/en/master/) library to the test environment: we can add `requests` as a dependency of the test environment, but this will cause an error:

 ```ini
 [testenv]